 Your answer should be in line with the goals that management should aim for in developing any company-wide strategy or vision.
 Every negotiator should take responsibility in developing his or her own tool-kit of effective negotiation skills techniques.
 An effective negotiator: Aligns negotiation goals (strategy) with organisational goals (strategy), Prepares thoroughly and uses each negotiating phase to prepare techniques further, Uses negotiation meeting to discover

 Negotiation Debt Management Advice for Businesses

 Being in debt can feel like trudging through a mud drenched field after a heavy rain.
 Thinking about your debt can haunt you, whirling around in your brain during the early morning hours, while you restlessly toss and turn.
 You've done everything right but many outside factors are simply out of your control, these can include: An important client cancels your biggest contract Creditors demand faster repayments Your bank won't roll or renew your loan Your staff threaten to strike

 Overview Acqua International (AQ) is a Europe-based multinational company that has interests in water and other environment-related businesses.
 In China, the company has joint ventures with medium-size and large municipalities to produce and sell potable water.
 To increase its investments in China, the AQ Group arranged, through its local subsidiary Pacific Acqua International (PAQ), to enter into a strategic alliance with Tak Foy and Co., a Chinese conglomerate with

-The reservation price is the least favourable point at which one will accept a negotiated agreement.
-For example, for a seller this means the least amount (minimum) or bottom line they would be prepared to accept, while for a buyer it would mean the most (maximum) or bottom line that they would be prepared to pay.
-It is also sometimes referred to as the ‘walk away’ point.
+The reservation price is the least favourable point at which you will accept a negotiated agreement.
+For example, for a seller this means the least amount (minimum) or bottom line they would be prepared to accept.
+For a buyer, it would mean the most (maximum) or bottom line that they would be prepared to pay.
+It is also sometimes referred to as the "walk-away" point.

 Chinese Team Negotiation